RoGuBa/ASMTRIS/README.md

-# TETRIX-x86-asm
+# ASMTRIS

-Tetris written fully in x86 Assembly
+Tetromino game written fully in x86 Assembly

 Should be bootable on every x86 processor